webhook/webhook-cms-i18n/README.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

 1. MAJOR version when you make incompatible API changes,
-1. MINOR version when you **add a language** in a backwards-compatible manner, and
+2. MINOR version when you **add a language** in a backwards-compatible manner, and
-1. PATCH version when you **add translation** and backwards-compatible bug fixes.
+3. PATCH version when you **add translation** and backwards-compatible bug fixes.

+Versioning can be done with the `grunt version:type` command.